Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

 ### Configurations

-To specify files instead of folders in the filepicker, go to:
-   - setings -> extensions -> lightning flow scanner -> specify files.
+If you want to specify files instead of folders, go to: setings:extensions -> lightning flow scanner, specify files.

 ## Contributing

-The Lightning Flow Scanner is a free and open source initiative and can benefit hugely from your contribution(s).
+Lightning Flow Scanner is a free and open source initiative and can benefit from your contribution(s).
-Please consider getting engaged by giving us feedback or leaving a review if you use the extension.
+This can be anything from leaving feedback to suggesting new features.

 #### _Now also available as [SFDX Plugin(Beta)](https://github.com/Force-Config-Control/lightning-flow-scanner-sfdx)!_